Foods That Balance Hormones: What to Eat and Avoid

 Equally vital is staying hydrated.
 Water is essential for transporting nutrients and hormones throughout your body, and even mild dehydration can negatively impact your hormonal health.
 Make sure you're sipping water throughout the day to keep your body and hormones happy.

-As we've discovered, hormones play a crucial role in every aspect of our health.
+Hormones play a crucial role in every aspect of our health.
 They're the behind-the-scenes managers, making sure everything from our energy levels to our moods are running smoothly.
-While things like genetics and age can influence our hormones, our diet and lifestyle choices have a major impact on keeping them in balance.
+While genetics and age influence our hormones, our diet and lifestyle choices have a major impact on keeping them in balance.

 From the omega-3 packed salmon on your plate to the calming breaths you take during a yoga session, each choice you make matters.
 Prioritizing whole foods, staying active, managing stress, getting quality sleep, and staying hydrated all work together to create a healthy hormonal environment.